 Changing RPS Limits 'On The Fly'

-You can click on the Change RPS button in the top right corner of the reports section to change the RPS on the fly.
+You can click on the Run Time Control button in the top right corner of the reports section, and then choose Change RPS to change the RPS on the fly.

 A dialog box will appear which lets you change the value.
 Set the value and click "Apply" to send the new value to the test engines.